qado-ai/full-stack-take-home/README.md

 ## 4. Implementation Plan (Milestones)

 - **Backend Logic**: Define your Pydantic models (the contract) and implement the extraction logic.
-- **The "Handshake"**: Generate the OpenAPI spec and run `npm run generate:api` to create your React hooks.
+- **The "Handshake"**: Generate the OpenAPI spec and run `npm run generate-api` to create your React hooks.
 - **Frontend Layout**: Build the dashboard using the generated hooks (`useContractAnalysis`) to ensure types match immediately.
 - **Prompt Engineering**: Refine the prompt to precisely extract legal terms and identify missing info.
 - **Review**: No written documentation required.
 Be prepared to walk us through your solution and architectural decisions live.